Iron Road: Business Storytellers

 Good marketing inspires, educates, informs and motivates action.

 In 2004 Colin Kennedy launched Iron Road on the back of his experience in journalism, copywriting, sales and marketing.
-The company initially started out offering public relations.
+The company initially started out offering only public relations.

 “I had an idea (literally in the shower) that I could probably get more client stories into the media if l included an educational component to the press releases I was putting out.
 It was a way to add value; to give in order to receive and it remains a powerful technique to this day.

 “The primary job of the media is, after all, to inform, entertain and educate…”